Social Democrat Hunchakian Party: History

 All seven founders of the party were Eastern Armenian Marxist students who had left Russian Armenia to further their education in various universities of Western Europe.
 They were young, in their twenties, and supported by their affluent bourgeois families.
-They were influenced by social-democratic revolutionary ideology, contacted Frederick Engels, Georgi Plekhanov and later Vladimir Lenin.
+They were influenced by social-democratic revolutionary ideology, contacted Frederick Engels, Georgi Plekhanov, and later Vladimir Lenin.
 Mariam Vardanian had worked with Russian revolutionaries in Saint Petersburg.
 For the purpose of furthering revolutionary activity in Turkish Armenia, they formed the Hunchakian Revolutionary Party in August, 1887.
 The party's manifesto, printed in the first issue of Hunchak journal, contained this slogan: "Those who cannot attain freedom through revolutionary armed struggle are unworthy of it".

 The Hunchak party fought many battles against the Ottoman Empire, to free the Armenian people from Turkish rule.
-During this period, many famous intellectuals joined Hunchakian party, including Smpad Piurad, Stepan Sapah-Gulian, Alexander Atabekian, Atrpet and Aram Andonian.
+During this period, many famous intellectuals joined Hunchakian party, including Smpad Piurad, Stepan Sapah-Gulian, Alexander Atabekian, Atrpet, and Aram Andonian.
 One of Armenia's famous national heroes Andranik Ozanian, at first, joined the Hunchak party, but disagreement with party policies led Andranik to leave the Hunchak ranks within less than a year, to join the Dashnaktsutyun party.

-In the early days of the formation of Armenian political powers, Dashnaktsutyun sought "reforms within the framework of the Ottoman Empire", while the Hunchakian party favored an independent Armenian state.
+In the early days of the formation of Armenian political powers, the Dashnaktsutyun sought "reforms within the framework of the Ottoman Empire", while the Hunchakian party favored an independent Armenian state.
 Hunchak was the official organ of Hunchakians.
-In 1894, in Athens and London the party published a socialist scientific monthly, Gaghapar, which for the first time published "The Communist Manifesto" in Armenian, translated by Avetis and Mariam Nazarbekians.
+In 1894, in Athens and London, the party published a socialist scientific monthly, Gaghapar, which for the first time published "The Communist Manifesto" in Armenian, translated by Avetis and Mariam Nazarbekians.
 The First General Conference of Hunchakian party took place in London, in September 1896.

 In the Caucasus, the Hunchakian party has also played a prominent role, it combated the Russification policy of Viceroy Grigory Golitsyn, the Russian governor of Caucasus.
 In 1903, Paramaz organized the assassination attempt of Grigory Golitsyn.
 Paramaz was also one of the organizers of the self-defense troops during the Armenian-Tatar massacres of 1905–06.

-Like the Dashnaktsutyun, the Hunchakian party was active in the international socialist movement, and was represented at the 1904 congress of the Second International by Plekhanov.
+The Hunchakian party was also active in the international socialist movement, and was represented at the 1904 congress of the Second International by Plekhanov.

+During the Russian Revolution of 1905, the support of the Hunchakian party, along with the predominantly Azeri Hummet party, permitted the Bolsheviks to seize the leadership of the strike committee that oversaw the Baku oilfield strike.

 Activities in the Ottoman Empire

-On 27 July 1890, Hunchakian activists Harutiun Jangülian, Mihran Damadian and Hambartsum Boyajian headed Kum Kapu Affray in Constantinople, which demanded the implementation of reforms in the Western Armenian provinces.
+On 27 July 1890, Hunchakian activists Harutiun Jangülian, Mihran Damadian, and Hambartsum Boyajian headed Kum Kapu Affray in Constantinople, which demanded the implementation of reforms in the Western Armenian provinces.

-In the early 1890s frequent clashes between the Armenian inhabitants of Sason and the Turkish forces took place because of Sassontsis' refusal to pay retroactive taxes to the Turkish government.
+In the early 1890s, frequent clashes between the Armenian inhabitants of Sason and the Ottoman forces took place because of Sassontsis' refusal to pay retroactive taxes to the Ottoman government.